On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

-as an equality of $\bq$-divisors, gives the Zariski decomposition of $D$.
-Since $\Gamma$ is finitely generated and there are only finitely many Mori chambers, there exists a positive integer $m>0$ such that for any Mori chamber $\mathcal{C}$ and $D\in (m\Gamma)_{\mathcal{C}}$, the positive and the negative parts of the above decomposition are both $\bz$-divisors.
+Since $\Gamma$ is finitely generated and there are only finitely many Mori chambers, there exists a positive integer $m>0$ such that for any Mori chamber $\cC$ and any divisor $D\in (m\Gamma)_{\cC}$, the positive and the negative parts of the decomposition \pref{eq:geometric_ZD} are both $\bZ$-divisors.
+As before, replace $\Gamma$ with $m\Gamma$.